 You will have access to training in palaeography and codicology, in theoretical approaches to medieval society and culture and sources of medieval history.

-Our usual entrance requirement for postgraduate study is a UK 2:1 degree, or its international equivalent, in a related subject.
+A UK 2:1 honours degree, or its international equivalent, in a related subject.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.